a

 BSON

 MongoDB stores its data in BSON, Binary JSON, documents.
 BSON and JSON are both forms of JavaScript, but they are encoded differently.
 Code in BSON can be transmitted faster than JSON, but is not discernable to humans.
+While Elasticsearch uses JSON natively and REST APIs typically return JSON, MongoDB’s BSON format provides performance advantages.
 In MongoDB’s case, the main focus is on efficiency rather than readability, so MongoDB hosts all of its documents in BSON.
 Based off of this, MongoDB develops its own structure of clusters and collections to hold its documents.
 Once a document has been created, MongoDB can import data from programming language drivers, including C++, Python, and Swift, or use third-party tools.
 MongoDB does this by converting data types into their array format allowing the user to subsequently perform functions on the dataset.

 Clustering